Posted on

 - unnecessarily stop or delay oncoming traffic.2

-If you do this and get hit in a car accident, you can be held liable or at least partially to blame.
+If you do this and get hit in a car accident, you can be held liable or at least partially to blame.3

 What is an unmarked crosswalk?

-Unmarked crosswalks are contrasted with marked crosswalks.
-These are portions of the roadway that are distinctly indicated for pedestrian crossings, often with painted surface markings and traffic control signs.6
+Unlike unmarked crosswalks, marked crosswalks are distinctly indicated for pedestrian crossings with painted surface markings and/or traffic control signs.6

 How does negligence per se work?

-Negligence per se satisfies the first element.
 Motorists have a legal duty to comply with traffic laws and the rules of the road that aim to preserve your safety in crosswalks.
-If a driver hits you while you were in a crosswalk, they have breached that duty of care.
+If a driver hits you while you are in a crosswalk, they are presumed negligent.

 What damages can I recover?

-Not all of your losses are so easy to quantify.
-Just because they are hard to state in a dollar amount, though, does not mean that you did not suffer them.
-You are also entitled to compensation for the pain and suffering that you have been put through by the driver’s negligence.
-Even your family is entitled to compensation for the loss of consortium and companionship that they have suffered from the accident.
+Finally, you are entitled to money for the pain and suffering that you have been put through by the driver’s negligence.
+Depending on your case, your family may get compensation for the loss of consortium and companionship that they have suffered from the accident.

 A pedestrian accident attorney can help you by: